-There is a happening place, a bit far from our home called GOL MAIDAN (circular garden), which is famous for the Thela food (food sold on carts).The tangy panipuris,and batar papdi are the most popular street food there, along with fresh juices, falooda ice creams, pattise samosa and many more yummies !
+There is a happening place, a bit far from our home called GOL MAIDAN (circular garden), which is famous for the Thela food (food sold on carts).The tangy panipuris and batar papdi are the most popular street food there, along with fresh juices, falooda ice creams, patties samosa and many more !

-Just on the opposite corner of Golmaidan’s Main gate is Kishore pattise waala, a person who started his culinary affair from a small thela and now is a proud owner of a huge shop.The pattise (patties/patty) served there are cooked on a huge griddle,with dollops of Amul butter.The patties literally bath in butter(Waist conscious people, I know your expressions) and when done ,it appears as a nice golden brown,perfectly crisp one.You will always be welcomed with the aroma of these butter cooked patties, long before you enter the golmaidan area.
+Just on the opposite corner of Golmaidan’s main gate is Kishore patties waala, a person who started his culinary affair from a small thela and now is a proud owner of a huge shop.The pattise (patties/patty) served there are cooked on a huge griddle swimming in fat that gives it a nice golden brown, perfectly crisp crust.

-These tiny pattise ,are then placed in”DONA”-a bowl made from dried leaf of banana I guess(not sure),topped with simmering rich gravy chola (ragda),with dash of chutney and sliced onions.Once you grab that parcel,be sure every person passing by,will know what you are carrying (the heady aroma ofcourse) until you reach a place to unwrap the dona and wipe out the whole stuff , burping cheerfully after consuming calories enough for a person to survive for few days without food!
+These tiny patties, are then placed in”dona“-a bowl made from dried leaves, topped with simmering rich gravy chola ,with a dash of chutney and sliced onions.Once you grab that parcel, be sure every person passing by,will know what you are carrying (the heady aroma ofcourse) until you reach a place to unwrap the dona and wipe out the whole stuff, burping cheerfully after consuming calories enough for a person to survive for few days without food!

 So here is the recipe, do try it with or without butter!